anupamadas31/ML-learning-module/README.md

 Now that you know what you are getting into, let's begin by diving into data problems and solving them.
 The typical approach to solve a problem is shown in the following image.
 ![image](Machine-Learning-and-Project-Management-Life-Cycle-1.png)<br>

 Here, we will be focussing on stages 3,4,5 and 6 as we want you to get hands-on with modelling.
-Here are some examples you can try out in your coding environment by running them and understanding the commonly performend tasks in each example.
+Here are some examples you can try out in your jupyter notebooks by running them and understanding the commonly performend tasks in each example.
+You can first look at how notebooks work if you haven't used it before.
+You can then start by preparing the dataset and then building your predictive models.
 Once you are through it, test your skills by solving the problem in the final example.

 [Familiarize with notebooks](https://github.com/anupamadas31/getting-started-with-ML/blob/master/Running%20Code.ipynb)<br>
 [1.
 Warm up!](https://github.com/anupamadas31/getting-started-with-ML/blob/master/exploratory%20data%20analysis.ipynb)<br>